 Loblolly Pine resin is used to make turpentine and varnish.
 In the south, it is used to make bark mulch and pine straw.

-Loblolly Pine grown primarily by the pulp & paper industry represent nearly 70% of total production.
+Loblolly Pine is grown primarily by the pulp & paper industry represent nearly 70% of total production.
 The remaining 30% is utilized for fence pots, utility poles and the lumber industry.
-Typically, Loblolly Pine is harvested in 24 year growing cycles starting with 12-inch transplants.
+Typically, Loblolly Pine is harvested in 24-year growing cycles starting with 12-inch transplants.

 - no thinning, no pine straw income, and no fertilization the first 5 years

 - thin every second tree in year 6, no straw, no fertilization

 - fertilize from year 6 through to year 24 each year

 - rake pine straw from 10 year old trees to aerate tree roots

 - rake pine straw from 20 year old trees to aerate tree roots